-LCH is a wholly owned subsidiary of LCH Group Limited ("LCH Group").
-LCH Group is 57.8 per cent owned by London Stock Exchange (C) Limited, a wholly-owned subsidiary of London Stock Exchange Group plc (LSEG), and 42.2 per cent owned by participants and exchanges.
+LCH SA is a subsidiary of LCH Group Holdings Limited a private company limited by shares, incorporated in the United Kingdom which owns 88.9 percent of the capital.
+The remaining 11.1 percent is owned by Euronext NV.
+LCH Group is 67.97 per cent owned by London Stock Exchange Limited, a wholly-owned subsidiary of London Stock Exchange Group plc ("LSEG"), and 32.03 per cent owned by participants and exchanges.